leonardphokane/Lightweight-Storefront-Builder/README.md

 # Hackathon Theme
+## Problem Statements & Challenges
+🛒 Retail & Ecommerce: Lightweight Storefront Builder
+Problem: Many small traders don’t track their income or expenses and have no idea if they’re making a profit.
+Challenge: Build a mobile/web app that uses voice or photo input to help business owners track income and expenses in real-time.

-## Building Human-Centered, Joy-Driven Solutions Using AI and Low-Code Tools.”
+## Building Human-Centered, Joy-Driven Solutions Using AI and Low-Code Tools.
- Let’s explore how smart tools and creative coding can reshape the way we solve everyday problems!
+ Let’s explore how smart tools and creative coding can reshape the way we solve everyday problems! 🌍💡
- 🌍💡

 ## Lightweight-Storefront-Builder
 lightweight storefront builder called "TradeTracker" that addresses the key challenges small traders face.
 Here are the standout features:
 Core Functionality: